-- 5.1 A Council Member must not: - (a) contravene this bylaw, as amended or replaced; - (b) contravene any other District bylaw or policy, as amended or replaced; - (c) breach their oath sworn upon taking office as a Council Member;
+- 5.1 A Council Member must not: - (a) contravene this Bylaw, as amended or replaced;

-- (d) contravene a law of British Columbia or Canada, including the British Columbia Human Rights Code or the Freedom of Information and Protection of Privacy Act; - (e) Harass another person; - (f) defame another person; - (g) abuse their office. - 5.2 A Council Member must treat other Council Members, Staff, Advisory Body Members, Volunteers, and the public with respect and dignity. - 5.3 For certainty, respectful debate between Council members on matters of District business does not constitute a breach of this bylaw. - 5.4 A Council Member must carry out their duties with integrity and align their conduct with the District's values of well-being, social unity, respect and inclusion.
+- (b) contravene any other District bylaw or policy, as amended or replaced; - (c) breach their oath sworn upon taking office as a Council Member; - (d) contravene a law of British Columbia or Canada, including the British Columbia Human Rights Code or the Freedom of Information and Protection of Privacy Act; - (e) Harass another person; - (f) defame another person; - (g) abuse their office. - 5.2 A Council Member must treat other Council Members, Staff, Advisory Body Members, Volunteers, and the public with respect and dignity. - 5.3 For certainty, respectful debate between Council members on matters of District business does not constitute a breach of this bylaw. - 5.4 A Council Member must align their conduct with the District's values of well-being, social unity, respect and inclusion.